Skip to main content

 How It's Built

-Four systems that shape everything else.
+Systems that shape everything else.

 Each one cuts across the entire platform and defines how products, services, and tooling stay coherent.